Cata312514/Pharmacy-Management-System/Submission1/README.md

 14. User2:Cath-2A combined 2 string variables into 1 variable and changed the Writeline contruction.
 Added comment for suggestion: Add user input.

+15. User1:Cata312514 reviewed changes from Cath-2A and added user input to code1.cs.